 For fuck’s sake.
 I’d been dobbed in by my own idiot friend.
 I won’t say which one it was, to spare his blushes, but it wasn’t Spider and it wasn’t Dirty South.

 I awoke in the morning with that strange feeling you sometimes get when you’ve forgotten where you are.
-Oh yes, I remembered after a moment, jail, and I relaxed and dozed off again.
+Oh yes, I remembered after a moment, jail, and I immediately relaxed and dozed off again.
 Some time later I was woken by a new man at the spy hatch.

 ‘Coffee?’ he asked.